etbrady/Alchemy/README.md

 ## Purpose

 Alchemy is a gym that combines yoga, strength, and conditioning training in a variety of class formats.
-Their website displays the daily schedule and workouts, but it's slow and cumberson.
+Their website displays the daily schedule and workouts, but it's slow and cumbersome.
 I decided to make an app to quickly get the information I want daily.

 ## UX
 When the user opens the app, the schedule for the current day will load and display.
 The user can then use the modals that appear by pressing buttons in the navigation bar to change date or to filter the displayed events by location.